rubygems/rubygems/bundler/doc/playbooks/RELEASING.md

 Regardless of the version, *all releases* must update the `CHANGELOG.md` and `lib/bundler/version.rb` files.

+While pushing a gem version to RubyGems.org is as simple as `rake release`, releasing a new version of Bundler includes a lot of communication: team consensus, git branching, documentation site updates, and a blog post.

 ## Workflow

 In general, `master` will accept PRs for: